gluk256/misc/encryption/randomization.md

 ### Discussion

 It is not yet established if this algorithm will indeed enhance the strength of the block cyphers.
 It is subject to further research and discussion.
-However, one thing we can say for certain: it can not do any harm, especially if using different passwords for standard block cypher encryption and for gamma generation.
+However, one thing we can say for certain: it can not decrease the cryptographic strength of the underlyng block cyphers, especially if different passwords are used for standard block cypher encryption and for gamma generation.
 At worst, it could only be useless.

-However, in this worst case it could still be used for steganographic purposes.
+However, even in this worst case it could still be used for steganographic purposes.
 There is no way to know if the additional random data are indeed random or contain some encrypted message.
-If a lot of people will use this algorithm by default, it will provide very good plausible deniability for those who will have the need for steganographic solutions to protect their privacy.
+If a lot of people will use this algorithm by default, it will provide very good plausible deniability for those who have the need for steganographic solutions to protect their privacy.
+It could be particulary useful in countries where opressive governments impose harsh penalties (even capital punishment) for victimless crimes.